Sievierodonetsk Congress: Decisions of the Congress

 The main statement of the Congress was an ultimatum, according to which, in the event of the illegitimate, according to the participants of the Congress, President V. Yushchenko coming to power, he reserves the right to adequate actions aimed at protecting the rights of citizens of his regions, up to the creation of South-Eastern autonomy.
 It was decided to create an Interregional Council of Local Self-government bodies of Ukrainian regions.
 The place of work of this coordinating council, as well as the executive directorate, was determined by Kharkiv, which was supposed to be the capital of the South-Eastern Ukrainian Autonomous Republic.
 In Luhansk and Donetsk regions, it was decided to hold a referendum in the first half of December 2004 on the issue of acquiring the status of independent republics within the Ukrainian Federation.
-In addition, the Lugansk and Donetsk regional councils, following the Kharkiv one, announced the reassignment of the police and other state structures to themselves and the termination of transfers of money to the state budget.
+In addition, the Luhansk and Donetsk regional councils, following the Kharkiv one, announced the reassignment of the police and other state structures to themselves and the termination of transfers of money to the state budget.